ayyappadasmt/MindBridge/README.md

 ## License

-This repository is intended for academic, demonstration, or internal project use.
-Add a license file before distributing or publishing the project publicly.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.
 ---

 <div align="center">